lectron/creative-survival/README.md

 # Creative Survival
 A Minecraft server plugin that balances creative mode in a Survival Multiplayer Server - fork of LimitCreative Reloaded

-Items spawned in creative will be given a lore stating that it was spawned in creative (example: "&6Spawned in creative by vietyork").
+Items spawned in creative will be marked as creative in their NBT data (nbt example: "LectronCreative.CreativeItem: viet").
 You can then enable/disable config options to change if survival players can use these items.
 This is a great way for tracking down who has been spawning in items, and preventing them from giving out usable diamonds etc...

 They are unable to attack with them, wear the armor, craft with them, shoot and place the spawned in items.
 Only creative mode users can do this.